Trick-Or-Treating door-to-door in France hasn’t really caught on (yet)

 A veggie platter with a skull shaped head of cauliflower as the centrepiece.

-The veggie platter was a big hit and people instantly recognised that our cauliflower head was in the shape of a skull.
+The veggie platter was a big hit and people instantly recognized that our cauliflower head was in the shape of a skull.
 You can get the directions to make the skull cauliflower head here.
 We added all sorts of vegetables (les crudités) to the platter and made a crème fraiche dip.

 We filled a large punch bowl with red punch and frozen eyeballs which were just frozenLychee stuffed with a blueberry.
 We made the eyeballs ahead of time and the effect was chilling and delicious.
 You can get the recipe here.